simd-everywhere/simde/README.md

 ## Portability

-The code currently requires GCC (or a compiler masquerading as GCC, like clang or icc).
+The code currently requires GCC (or a compiler which implements GCC's vector extensions, like clang or icc).
 It wouldn't be too difficult to support other compilers, one would mostly just need to add macros for accessing individual elements in the vector types, and define vector types in an ifdef to avoid relying on the `vector_size` GNU C extension.

 I don't know when, or if, I'll get around to it, but if you're willing to work on it patches are welcome.